percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.3.0.rst

 All of Percona’s software is open-source and free.

 **New features and improvements:**
-* :cloudbug:`415`: Non-default cluster domain can now be specified with the new ``ClusterServiceDNSSuffix`` operator option.
+* :cloudjira:`415`: Non-default cluster domain can now be specified with the new ``ClusterServiceDNSSuffix`` operator option.
-* :cloudbug:`411`: Now user is able to to adjust securityContext, thus replacing the automatically generated securityContext with the customized one.
-* :cloudbug:`395`: Decrease PSMDB images size by half, removing non-necessary dependencies and modules.
+* :cloudjira:`395`: Decrease PSMDB images size by half, removing non-necessary dependencies and modules.
-* :cloudbug:`390`: Helm chart for PMM 2.0 have been provided
+* :cloudjira:`390`: Helm chart for PMM 2.0 have been provided

 `Percona Server for MongoDB <https://www.percona.com/software/mongo-database/percona-server-for-mongodb>`_ is an enhanced, open source and highly-scalable database that is a